Undergraduate Course: Work-Based Professional Practice B in Data Analytics (INFR10075)

 On completion of this course, the student will be able to:

-- Demonstrate an understanding of the cross-disciplinary nature of data science, and the complexities, challenges and wider implications of the contexts in which data science problems occur in the workplace
+- Demonstrate an understanding of applied data science, and the challenges and wider im-plications of the contexts in which data analysis problems occur in the workplace.

-- Draw on and apply relevant data science approaches, tools and frameworks for data enquiry to different settings in real world situations;
+- Draw on and apply relevant data analysis approaches, tools and frameworks from their courses in mathematics and computing in different settings in real world situations.

 - Develop and apply skills and attributes to engage effectively on data analysis issues in the workplace, including problem solving, communicating clearly and for reflective thinking.